 Vocational Training centers

-The fourth category are vocational Thai Massage and Spa training centers under direct responsibility from the Thai Ministry of Public health.
+The fourth category are vocational Thai Massage and Spa training centers under direct responsibility of the Thai Ministry of Public health.
 The tuition fees are very low for Thai students.

 Schools for the Blind

 Within this last category there are the many Schools for the Blind spread all over Thailand.
-As part of vocational training for blind people Thai Massage is taught.
+As part of vocational training for blind people, Thai Massage is often one of the subjects taught.